ayush0402/oppia-dark-mode-wiki/README.md

 	 Declarations from this file should be only used in `color_palette.xml`.

 2. **`color_palette.xml`**<br>
 	There are two versions for this file (day/night variations).
 The purpose of this file is to split the colors for them to be later referenced by `component_colors.xml`.
-The color declarations in this should have a generic name and should not contain any name tied to the intended component to be used on.
+The color declarations in this should have a generic name and should not contain any name tied to the intended component like toolbar, edittext, textview, etec. to be used on.
+Also, colors should **not** contain "feature" based name (like *add_profile_background_color*).
 	The declarations in this file should only reference `color_defs.xml`.
 	>Don't:
 	```xml